FGGS-LiDAR: Ultra-Fast, GPU-Accelerated Simulation from General 3DGS Models to LiDAR: Related Work

 \subsection{Mesh reconstruction from 3DGS}

-Mesh reconstruction from 3DGS has been investigated as a means to extend Gaussian representations toward geometry-oriented applications.
-Existing methods can be broadly divided into two categories.
-One line of work, exemplified by frameworks such as GS2Mesh \cite{wolf2024gs2mesh} and MILo \cite{guavsdon2025milo}, reconstructs meshes from Gaussian primitives through volumetric sampling, signed distance field (SDF) extraction, and meshing algorithms.
-Although these pipelines can generate watertight surfaces, they typically rely on auxiliary reconstructions such as COLMAP \cite{schoenberger2016sfm} \cite{schoenberger2016mvs} or multiview stereo to provide camera poses and depth priors.
-This dependency couples them tightly to the image acquisition and 3DGS training process, preventing direct application to arbitrary pretrained 3DGS models.
+Mesh reconstruction from 3DGS extends Gaussian representations to geometry-oriented applications.
+Representative pipelines such as GS2Mesh~\cite{wolf2024gs2mesh} and MILo~\cite{guavsdon2025milo} reconstruct meshes from Gaussian primitives via volumetric sampling, implicit surface extraction, and standard meshing.
+However, these methods often rely on auxiliary multiview reconstructions (e.g., COLMAP~\cite{schoenberger2016sfm,schoenberger2016mvs}) to provide camera poses and depth priors, coupling mesh extraction to the original image acquisition and training process.
+This dependency limits direct application to arbitrary pretrained 3DGS assets where such priors may be unavailable or inconsistent.